skynet-05/yeetfile/README.md

 ### Setup

 1. Start PostgreSQL
-2. Create a database in PostgreSQL named "yeetfile" using user "postgres"
+2. Create a database in PostgreSQL named "yeetfile"
     1. This can be customized to your preference, just use the `YEETFILE_DB_*` environment variables outlined below to configure before launching the server.
 3. Build YeetFile server (see next section)